tanganam/learngit/readme.txt

-git is a version control system git si free software hell this
+git is a distributed  version control system git is free software hell this

+than tha